durrantlab/subpex/README.md

 We recommend using the composite RMSD progress coordinate.

-## How to use run SubPEx?
+## SubPEx use

+### Downloading and installing SubPEx

-The first step to start running SubPEx simulations is to download, clone, or copy the repository.
+The first stepis to download, clone, or copy the repository.

 ```bash
 git clone https://git.durrantlab.pitt.edu/erh91/SubPEx-Erich.git